-The LZ standards for the Site combined with the Operative District Plan provisions for medium density development, will enable a minimum of 12 households per ha.
+The LZMD standards for the Site and ODP requirements will combined with the Operative District Plan provisions for medium density development, will enable a minimum of 12 households per ha.
 This reflects the need to facilitate a development with more opportunity for more affordable smaller sites, and 'foreshadows' the requirement of the Proposed SDP, for a minimum density of 12 hh/ha.